JaneSoo/package-verification/README.md

 - Install node and `run npm install`

 ### To spin up the extention
-- Upload the project folder to chrome://extensions/
+- Upload the project folder to `chrome://extensions/`
-- From there select "load unpacked"
+- From there select `load unpacked`
-- Then, it will be possible to see the logo of the extension and pin for futher use
+- Then, it will be possible to see the logo of the extension and pin for further use

+**Note**

+This chrome extension fetches API from another [web app](https://github.com/JaneSoo/ckan-to-blockchain-ui).

+It is neccessary to keep the web app running in order to perform verification.